agorman/resync/README.md

 **seconds_field** - Enable the cron seconds field.
 This makes the first field in the cron expression handle seconds changes the expression to 6 fields.
 Defaults to false.

 **time_limit** - The maximum amount of time that a sync job will run before being killed.
 TimeLimit must be a string that can be passed to the time.Duration.ParseDuration() function.
 Default is no time limit.

+## HTTP

+**addr** - The listening address used for the optional internal healthcheck http server.
+Defaults to 127.0.0.1.

+**port** - The listening port used for the optional internal healthcheck http server.
+Defaults to 4050.

 ## Email